-Irish Colcannon is a classic comfort food that's cheap to make.
-Irish Chef Richard Corrigan maintains, "There's no such thing as a recipe for Colcannon, really.
-It's something that is put together with love, not precise measurements."
+As Irish chef Richard Corrigan once said, “There’s no such thing as a recipe for Colcannon, really.
+It’s something put together with love, not precise measurements.”

 Generally speaking, that's the way I cook, which is why the hardest part of writing about food is to provide specific measurements.

-But then, my full-blooded German husband never met a potato he didn't like.
-I thought it would be good to try something new, but it wasn't a tough audience.
-We devoured it!
+Colcannon is a potato-based dish, and my full-blooded German husband never met a potato he didn't like.
+I thought it would be good to try something new, but we weren't a tough audience.
+We both devoured it!

 Remember the words of Irish chef Richard Corrigan, "there's no such thing as a recipe for Colcannon, really.
 It's something that is put together with love, not measurements."
 Colcannon does not require precision.
-Which for this girl is always a good thing.😉
+Which, for this girl, is always a very good thing.😉

-Begin by boiling some "floury" potatoes like Russets.
+Tip: Begin by boiling some "floury" potatoes, like Russets.
 After 50 years of marriage to Papa, I thought I knew everything there was to know about potatoes.
 Still, the term "floury" is a relatively new bit of potato terminology for me.

-Floury potatoes have low water content; most of their sugar has been converted to starch by harvest time.
-This quality leads to a dry, fluffy, cooked texture accentuated by baking and mashing.
+Floury potatoes have a low water content; most of their sugar has been converted to starch by the time they are harvested.
+This quality results in a dry, fluffy, cooked texture, accentuated by baking and mashing.

 The dry, starchy consistency of Russet potatoes enhances their ability to absorb all the wonderful butter, cream, or bacon drippings that give Colcannon such massive flavor.

-Some suggest cooking the potatoes in the skin, peeling them, then mashing them for more flavor.
+Some suggest cooking the potatoes in their skin, peeling them, and then mashing them for added flavor.
 I peeled mine first because I hate to burn my fingers.
 Cut the potatoes into chunks and boil them in enough salted water to cover them.

-While the potatoes are boiling, cut the bacon into small pieces, fry them until they are crisp, and set the bacon aside on a paper towel to drain.
+While the potatoes boil, cut the bacon into small pieces and fry until crisp.
+Set the bacon aside on paper towels to drain.
 Reserve the drippings for the next step.

 Drain and mash the potatoes, but leave them a little chunky and rustic.
 Colcannon isn't the place for whipped potatoes.
 Now, fold the green onions, cabbage-onion-bacon mixture, and every bit of the drippings into the mashed potatoes.

-Sprinkle the bacon bits over the top, dot with more butter, sprinkle with parsley for pretty, and serve it piping hot!
+Sprinkle the bacon bits over the top, dot with more butter, sprinkle with parsley for a pretty presentation, and serve piping hot!

 We had some wonderful beef Polska kielbasa with our Irish Colcannon.
 I had charred it a bit, so it looked really tasty.
 It was a good-looking plate, but imagine what you could do with a wee bit more effort!
 The humble food of potatoes, cabbage, onion, carrot, and sausage in the photo below makes a feast for a king!

 Have you ever had Irish Colcannon?
-It would be a perfect dish for St. Patrick's Day, but any cold night when you need something cozy to eat is the night for Colcannon!
-I hope you try it and if you do, send me a picture!!
+It would be a perfect traditional dish for St. Patrick's Day, but any day when you need something cozy to eat is the right time for Colcannon!
+I hope you try it, and if you do, send me a picture!!
 I would be thrilled!

 The ultimate Irish comfort food